How is data recovered from a failed Synology NAS?

 - Mechanical repair (if needed): Drives that click, beep, or refuse to spin require clean-bench head swaps with matched donor parts before imaging can proceed.

 - RAID/SHR reconstruction: We read mdadm superblocks from the imaged copies, determine stripe size, parity rotation, and member order.
 For SHR with mixed-size drives, we also reconstruct the LVM layer.
-PC-3000 RAID Edition performs virtual assembly from images, never from originals.
+We assemble the virtual array from cloned images using mdadm parameters extracted from each member.

 - Filesystem extraction: Once the virtual array is assembled, we mount and extract the Btrfs or EXT4 filesystem.
 For Btrfs, we traverse subvolume trees and recover snapshots where applicable.
 For EXT4, we perform journal replay and inode table reconstruction.